Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: RESULTS AND DISCUSSION

 $\cri$ crystallizes in either the low-temperature rhombohedral structure (R-$\cri$) or high-temperature monoclinic structure (M-$\cri$)~\cite{mcguire2015cm}.
 A honeycomb Cr monolayer is sandwiched between two I layers; then, the blocks of I-Cr-I triple layers are stacked along the $z$ direction, held together by a weak vdW force.
-M-$\cri$ has a slightly distorted honeycomb Cr lattice and, more importantly, a different stacking arrangement, resulting in the $A$-type antiferromagnetic (AFM) ordering~\cite{klein2018s,sivadas2018nl,soriano2019ssc,soriano2020prb}.
-The sensitivity of interlayer Cr coupling on stacking arrangement reflects the changes of superexchange pathways across the vdW gap.
+M-$\cri$ has a slightly distorted honeycomb Cr lattice and, more importantly, a different stacking arrangement, resulting in the $A$-type antiferromagnetic (AFM) ordering~\cite{klein2018s,sivadas2018nl,soriano2019ssc,soriano2020prb} instead of the ferromagnetic (FM) ordering as in R-$\cri$.
+The sensitivity of interlayer Cr coupling on stacking arrangement reflects the changes of super-superexchange pathways across the vdW gap.
 A thorough understanding requires an explicit treatment of interlayer exchanges, instead of using a single effective interlayer exchange parameter as is often employed to describe the system.
 Thus, the exchange couplings and SWs in R-$\cri$ need to be considered in the context of rhombohedral symmetry.
-In this work, we first focus on the ferromagnetic (FM) R-$\cri$ and then discuss stacking effects on magnetism using M-$\cri$.
+In this work, we first focus on the magnetism in FM R-$\cri$ and then discuss stacking effects on magnetism using M-$\cri$.

 \rFig{fig:xtal} shows the crystal structure of R-$\cri$ and the corresponding Brillouin zone (BZ).
 The 2D honeycomb Cr sublattice and corresponding BZ are also shown for better comparison with previous studies, in which the SWs are often discussed in the hexagonal notation.
 The rhombohedral primitive unit cell contains two formula units (f.u.), while the conventional hexagonal cell includes six.
 Correspondingly, the former has a larger BZ than the latter.
 As shown in \rfig{fig:xtal}(d), along the $k_x$ direction, its BZ boundary $M_3$ is three times further from $\Gamma$ than that of the hexagonal structure, $\Gamma\textendash M_1$.
 Along the $k_y$ direction, $M_2$ (equivalent to $M_3$) is at the BZ boundary for both rhombohedral and hexagonal cells.